April 2017 (Ambleside)Apply now

 You'll begin with a six day residential in the Lake District, where you will be challenged and supported in a highly inter-disciplinary exploration of both sustainability and leadership where orthodoxies will be deconstructed so you can more clearly identify a pathway for your future as a leader of social and organisational change.
 From there you will choose a range of online and residential modules, which include access to fells, lakes and woodlands.

-We believe that our use of experiential learning and nature as a venue and inspiration for postgraduate education towards sustainable leadership is a world first.
+We believe that our use of experiential learning and nature as a venue and inspiration towards sustainable leadership is a world first.
 This course is the flagship offering of the Institute for Leadership and Sustainability (IFLAS) which is fast growing to be a hub for critical sustainability leadership dialogue, research and education.

 - Sustainable Leadership

 - Leadership Development

 Optional modules (subject to availability and demand)